sockethub/sockethub/README.md

 We use ActivityStreams to map the various actions of a platform to a set of AS '@type's which identify the underlying action.
 For example, using the XMPP platform, a friend request/accept cycle would use the activity stream types 'request-friend', 'remove-friend', 'make-friend'.

 Below is a list of platform contexts we're currently working on and their types, both the completed and not yet implemented ones.
-They are all implemented in the sockethub platform (each have their own repository) and can be enabled/disabled in the config.json.
+They are all implemented in Sockethub platforms (each in their own repository) and can be enabled/disabled in the `config.json`.

 ## Implemented